wmo-im/wis2box-training/documentation/docs/practical-sessions/accessing-your-student-vm.md

 ## Connect to your student VM on the local training network

-Use the following configuration to connect your PC on the local WiFi broadcasted in the room during WIS2 training:
+Use the following configuration to connect your PC on the local Wi-Fi broadcasted in the room during WIS2 training:

 - **SSID: WIS2-training**
 - **password: dataismagic!**